ClusterHQ/flocker-ceph-vagrant/README.md

 ../ready_env.sh
 ```

 > Note: the next command will take ~10-12 minutes to complete.
 It will take longer if its your first time running it because you will need to download the Vagrant `.box`.
+It will also ask you for your password in order to modify `/etc/hosts` with convenient aliases to play around with your cluster.

 Create and Provision everything
 ```